BeeKhyyyyyy/BeeKhyyyyyy/README.md

 -->

 I'm Khyron Rafael, a new GitHub user and a beginner in Programming.
-\nI'm just a simple Junior Programmer/Developer still learning to code ^^
+I'm just a simple Junior Programmer/Developer still learning to code ^^

 I look forward to working with you all!! :]